jimmoffitt/developer_advocate.blog/metadataEvolution/search_timeline.md

 #### Twitter Profiles

 The mutability of a Tweet’s profile metadata depends entirely on the historical product used.
-The Search APIs serve up historical Tweets with the profile settings as it is at the time of retrieval.
+The Search APIs serve up historical Tweets with the profile settings as it is at the _time of retrieval_.
 If you request a Tweet from 2014, the user's profile metadata will reflect how it exists at query-time.

 #### Original Tweets and Retweets

-The PowerTrack ```is:retweet``` Operator enables users to eitehr include or exclude Retweets.
+The PowerTrack ```is:retweet``` Operator enables users to either include or exclude Retweets.
 Users of this Operator need to have two strategies for Retweet matching (or not matching) for data before August 2009.
-Before August 2009, the Tweet message itself needs to be checked, using exact phrase matching, for matches on the “@RT ” pattern.
+Before August 2009, the Tweet message itself needs to be checked, using exact phrase matching, for matches on the “@RT ” pattern (Actually, if you are filtering on Retweets from between May-August 2009, the "Via @" pattern should be included).
 For periods after August 2009, the is:retweet Operator is available.

 #### Tweet language classifications